Death can be the hardest subject to talk about especially with a child.

-When they got back to the car, her daughter placed her doll, the Bob-the-builder into a cup holder and started to pretend to put something on Bob.
-Her mom noticed her actions and asked her what she was doing.
+When they got back to the car, her daughter placed her toy, Bob-the-builder into a cup holder and started to pretend to put something on the toy.
+Her mom noticed her actions and asked what was she doing.

 She replied, “Bob wants to sleep, so I am putting soil on him so that no one will disturb him!”